puppetlabs-toy-chest/puppet-quest-guide/troubleshooting.md

 `Failed to initialize monitor device`, or `Internal error`, please refer to [this VMWare knowledge base page](https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=2061791).

-VirtualBox is not compatible with Hyper-V. You will need to disable Hyper-v on your system to successfully run the VM with VirtualBox.
+VirtualBox is not compatible with Hyper-V. You will need to disable Hyper-V on your system to successfully run the VM with VirtualBox.

 ### The Learning VM has no IP address or the IP address will not respond.